 To prevent these messages, clear the Save complete SimState in final state check box in the Data Import/Export node of the Configuration Parameters dialog box.

 In PWM and FM driver blocks, your control over the output frequency and duty cycle is not precise.
-In particular, these values are affected by the way that the base frequency is selected, as described in this section.
-The base frequency value is exact.
+Although the base frequency value is exact, the way the base frequency is specified affects the output frequency and duty cycle.

 For a base frequency